Lacen/sample-microsoft-emailreader/README.md

 <h2>How to use</h2>
 <p>1.
 Log in to https://aad.portal.azure.com/?ad=in-text-link</p>
 <p>2.
 Register a Application </p>
 <p>3.
-Enable Application User.Read Mail.Read Mail.Send and Offline Access in the authentication permission section</p>
+Enable application User.Read Mail.Read Mail.Send and Offline Access in the authentication permission section</p>
 <p>4.
-Enter Information into config.json </p>
+Enter information into config.json </p>
 <p>5.
-Run Python with Request Libaray installed </p>
+Run Python with Request package installed </p>